slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
 - Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)

+> *"If you make people think they’re thinking, they’ll love you.
+If you really make them think, they’ll hate you."
+-- Don Marquis [1878]*

+> *"If it doesn’t sell, it isn’t creative." (...)
+"You can’t bore people into buying your product." (...)
+"If you can’t advertise yourself, what hope have you being able to advertise anything else."
+-- David Ogilvy [1911]*

+> *"Nobody reads advertising.
+People read what interests them, and sometimes it’s an ad."
+-- Howard Gossage [1917]*

+> *"Stop selling, start helping." (...)
+"Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
+-- Zig Ziglar [1926]*

 > *"Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
 Convincing requires a spreadsheet or some other rational device." (...)
 "Don’t find customers for your products, find products for your customers."
--- Seth Godin*
+-- Seth Godin [1960]*

+> *"I never had to sell anything that I wouldn’t buy myself."
+-- Naval Ravikant [1974]*

 > *"You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp."
--- Ryan Holiday*
+-- Ryan Holiday [1987]*

-> *"Stop selling, start helping." (...)
-"Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
--- Zig Ziglar*

-> *"If it doesn’t sell, it isn’t creative." (...)
-"You can’t bore people into buying your product." (...)
-"If you can’t advertise yourself, what hope have you being able to advertise anything else."
--- David Ogilvy*

-> *"If you make people think they’re thinking, they’ll love you.
-If you really make them think, they’ll hate you."
--- Don Marquis*

-> *"Nobody reads advertising.
-People read what interests them, and sometimes it’s an ad."
--- Howard Luck Gossage*

 > *"Advertising serves not so much to advertise products as to promote consumption as a way of life."
 -- Carl Lash*

-> *"I never had to sell anything that I wouldn’t buy myself."
--- Naval Ravikant*

 ### On negotiation